NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 DECEMBER

-Sydney album launch at Hotel Hollywood was packed to the rafters and very fun - mid Dec we managed to make it down to Wollongong for the first time in a while and played to by far our largest turnout there
+Sydney album launch at our fave Sydney venue The Hotel Hollywood was packed to the rafters and very fun - then mid Dec we managed to make it down to Wollongong for the first time in a while and played to by far our largest turnout there at The Oxford Tavern.

 About this time Trouble was added to the triple Js album of the year list !

-In September we returned to Japan for a string of shows in Tokyo, Nagoya, Osaka and Kyoto and had a very fine time doing it.
-Many photos + some video and extensive diaries were kept ~ so extensive we had to start a new page and call it history Part 8!
+In September 2003 we returned to Japan for a string of shows in Tokyo, Nagoya, Osaka & Kyoto and had a very fine time doing it!
+Many photos + some video and fairly extensive diaries were kept ~ check it out in History Part Eight

 up arrow